 - signed, written authorization for the student to self-administer the prescription medicine while on school property or at a school-related activity; and - a written statement signed by the child's physician or provider that states that the student has asthma and/or anaphylaxis and is capable of self-administering the prescription medication; - the name and purpose of the medicine; - the prescribed dosage of the medicine; - the time(s) at which or circumstances under which the medicine may be administered; and - the period for which the medicine is prescribed.

-Written authorizations to self-administer asthma or anaphylaxis medication should be updated annually unless otherwise indicated by the student's physician.
+Written authorizations to self-administer asthma or anaphylaxis medication should be updated annually.

 Psychotropic Medication

 An employee may not: